fastlane/docs/docs/best-practices/continuous-integration.md

 To store the password in the Keychain of your remote machine, it is recommended that you run _match_ or _deliver_ using ssh or remote desktop at least once.

+## Ruby Environment
+We recommend using [rbenv](https://github.com/rbenv/rbenv) for installing Ruby, though [rvm](https://rvm.io/) and the version of Ruby that comes bundled on macOS are fine too.

+If using a Gemfile in your project, add an "Execute shell" step as your first build step and call `bundle update`.

 ## Plugins

 You'll find the following Jenkins plugins to be useful: